openTdataCH/xsd-element-coverage-checker/README.md

 * Java code to check how many elements of an XSD-namespace are covered by one or many XML example files
 * We focus on XML elements for now, no complex types, groups, etc
 * We ignore elements with abstract="true"
+* You may run out of memory, make sure to allocate enough

 ## How the program works